feral-cruft/test-repo/z001_branch.txt - thoughts.md

 erm...
 at least i think that's how github / git is supposed to be used (the 'rignt' way).

-so editing stuff in-place like this may or may not be the 'right' way to use github, but github justa nutha gadget, so if it helps achieve whatever u are attempting at the time, even if its just jotting down stuff like this in a handy text editor, that's not the 'wrong' way to use github, that's just Overkill!
+so editing stuff in-place like this is not the 'right' way to use github, but github justa nutha gadget, so if it helps u do what u are doing at the time, even if its just jotting down stuff like this in a handy text editor, it's not the 'wrong' way to use github, it's just Overkill!

-yay
-Overkill is Awesome!